Window on the Past: Victoria

 In 1900, Queen Victoria visited Ireland for the fourth and final time.
 She was an octogenarian, almost blind, and wheelchair-ridden.
 She came not to say farewell to her Irish subjects, but to raise more soldiers for yet another imperial war – this time against the Boers in South Africa.
 Her visit was met with protests from militant nationalists, including the dazzling Maud Gonne, who was prompted to write a newspaper article, which was instantly banned by the Irish authorities.
 The title of the article was “The Famine Queen,” a name that has persisted.
 Gonne wrote:

-“And in truth, for Victoria, in the decrepitude of her eighty-one years, to have decided after an absence of half-a-century to revisit the country she hates and whose inhabitants are the victims of the criminal policy of her reign, the survivors of sixty years of organized famine, the political necessity must have been terribly strong; for after all she is a woman, and however vile and selfish and pitiless her soul may be, she must sometimes tremble as death approaches when she thinks of the countless Irish mothers who, sheltering under the cloudy Irish sky, watching their starving little ones, have cursed her before they died.
+“And in truth, for Victoria, in the decrepitude of her 81 years, to have decided after an absence of half-a-century to revisit the country she hates and whose inhabitants are the victims of the criminal policy of her reign, the survivors of 60 years of organized famine, the political necessity must have been terribly strong; for after all she is a woman, and however vile and selfish and pitiless her soul may be, she must sometimes tremble as death approaches when she thinks of the countless Irish mothers who, sheltering under the cloudy Irish sky, watching their starving little ones, have cursed her before they died.

 Should Queen Victoria be judged by the policies carried out by her government ministers during her long reign (1837-1901)?
 Is she culpable for the hunger and famines that occurred throughout the British Empire while she was monarch?